*this post contains affiliate links, read my disclosure here.*

-If you’re looking for an easy and fun way to make a pie that you can eat without dirtying up your dishes, these apple turnovers are your way to go!
-With them being self contained, apple turnovers are easy to eat and transport.
-Let me show you how easy these babies are to make and eat!
-This is a bonus post, too, because you get my pie dough recipe as well!
-Aren’t you all so lucky?!
-Listen up kids, you’re going to love these.
+If you’re looking for an easy and fun way to make a pie that you can eat without dirtying up your dishes, these puff pastry apple turnovers are your way to go!
+With them being self contained, apple turnovers are easy to eat and serve.

 You might be tempted to fill your turnovers with a ton of delicious filling (I wouldn’t blame ya, it’s mighty tasty) but if you fill the turnover too much, you won’t be able to properly seal it.
-I find that about 1/2 tablespoon of filling is the most you want to fill if your circle is cut with the 3 3/4″ cutter.
-If your circle was cut bigger, I’d go no more than 1 tablespoon of filling.
-When it comes to positioning the filling before sealing your turnover, keep this in mind: when making any filled pastry in which the pastry is going to be folded, you want to put the filling a little off center of the middle of the circle; imagine the middle of the circle and you’re going to place the filling a little bit closer to the edge of the circle, this allows us to fold the circle fully and the ends will match up.
+I find that about 1/2 tablespoon of filling is the most you want to fill if your pastry is cut into 9 pieces.
+When it comes to positioning the filling before sealing your turnover, keep this in mind: when making any filled pastry in which the pastry is going to be folded, you want to put the filling a little off center of the middle of thepastry; imagine the middle of the pastry and you’re going to place the filling a little bit closer to the edge of the pastry, this allows us to fold the pastry fully and the ends will match up.
 Make a simple egg wash to seal the edges and you are good to go!

 Feel free to make these turnovers with any pie filling you like!
 My favorite just happens to be apple.
 Have fun making these hand-held pockets of yum!